Clean Air Blog

 1. Why Smoke Is Harmful, Understanding PM2.5

-Smoke contains a mix of gases and particles, but the main concern is PM2.5: particles small enough to enter deep into the lungs and even the bloodstream.
+Smoke contains a mix of gases and particles, but the main concern is PM2.5 - tiny particles small enough to enter deep into the lungs and even the bloodstream.

 PM2.5 can: